HanL1223/JR_Recommender/projects/cafe-analytics/README.md

 4. Suggestions for optimizing the cafe's opening hours.
 5. Recommendations for enhancing the cafe's menu offerings.

+### Alternative Pathways

+The above questions are just a starting point for analytic report.
+You can also consider the following alternative pathways:

+- **BI Dashboard**: Create a business intelligence dashboard to visualize the cafe sales data that contributes valuable insights to stakeholders.
+- **Data Modelling**: Use DBT (Data Build Tool) to model important metrics and dimensions for the cafe sales data, such as daily revenue, customer lifetime value, and customer retention rate.
+- **Predictive Modelling**: Implement a predictive model using Prophet or other time series forecasting techniques to predict future revenue trends, customer behavior, and sales performance.

 ### Deliverables

 0. A Jupyter notebook containing SQL and Python code for the analysis.